ufo-github/ponyfoo/README.md

 POST-redeployment

+- json when navigating back is SUPER AWKWARD!
 - views that respond with json e.g 404, should prob use a taunus method?
 - flash should be in layout really?
 - cmd + enter look up a lib that has simple api